n-ika/n-ika.github.io/teaching.markdown

 ---
 <br>

-This semester, I am teaching LING449N, scheduled Tue/Thu at 12.15-1.45PM.
+This semester, I am teaching LING449N (seminar on speech perception modeling), scheduled Tue/Thu at 12.15-1.45PM.
 Students will find all the information on ELMS.

 Previously, I was a teaching assistant for:
 * LING330 - Historical Linguistics (Spring 2022), taught by [Peggy Antonisse](https://blog.umd.edu/peggyantonisse/);